Dig Smarter. Dig Safer.

 - You’re working near buried gas, electric, telecom, fiber optic, or water utilities

-Hydro excavation safely exposes underground infrastructure without the risk of striking, cutting, or damaging critical lines.
-It’s widely used for utility daylighting, potholing, and verification before directional boring, trenching, or mechanical excavation begins. - You need precise excavation in tight, congested, or sensitive work areas
+Hydro excavation safely exposes underground infrastructure without damaging critical lines.
+It’s commonly used for utility daylighting, potholing, and verification before boring, trenching, or excavation begins. - You need precise excavation in tight, congested, or sensitive work areas

-Ideal for slot trenching, utility crossings, intersections, urban corridors, industrial facilities, and crowded underground utility zones where accuracy matters and conventional excavation equipment may be too disruptive or unsafe. - Ground conditions make traditional mechanical excavation risky or inefficient
+Ideal for utility crossings, intersections, urban corridors, industrial facilities, and congested underground environments where accuracy and minimal disruption are critical. - Ground conditions make traditional mechanical excavation risky or inefficient

-Hydro excavation is performed safely in areas with unknown utility depths, unstable soil conditions, rocky material, frozen ground, or locations where excavators and trenchers could damage buried infrastructure or surrounding surfaces. - You’re working in paved, landscaped, or finished areas where minimizing damage is important
+Hydro excavation works safely in unstable soil, rocky material, frozen ground, or areas with unknown utility depths where traditional excavation could cause damage. - You’re working in paved, landscaped, or finished areas where minimizing damage is important

-The controlled excavation process reduces unnecessary surface disruption, limits restoration costs, and helps preserve asphalt, concrete, sidewalks, curbs, and surrounding property improvements. - Your project specifications, municipality, or utility owner requires non-destructive excavation methods
+The controlled process reduces surface disruption, lowers restoration costs, and helps protect asphalt, concrete, sidewalks, curbs, and landscaping. - Your project specifications, municipality, or utility owner require non-destructive excavation methods

-Hydro excavation is commonly specified for utility verification, infrastructure upgrades, municipal work, pipeline projects, and sensitive excavation applications where safety, compliance, and utility protection are critical requirements.
+Hydro excavation is often specified for utility verification, municipal infrastructure, pipeline work, and other projects that require safety, compliance, and protection of utilities.

 Vacuum Excavation vs. Hydro Excavation